 At American Pet Hospital our team will always keep you fully informed about why we are recommending a specific surgical procedure for your pet, and provide you with detailed instructions for the post-operative care your pet will require at home.

 We practice stringent surgical protocols at our clinic.
-If your dog or cat requires surgery that is beyond the scope of our experienced vets we will refer you and your animal to a veterinary surgeon near Modesto and work closely with your surgeon to ensure that your pet recieves the best possible care.
+If your dog or cat requires surgery that is beyond the scope of our experienced vets we will refer you and your animal to a veterinary surgeon near Modesto and work closely with your surgeon to ensure that your pet receives the best possible care.

 Whether your pet requires surgery to treat a medical issue, dental surgery to alleviate mouth pain, or elective surgery our experienced team of veterinary professionals will work to ensure that your pet is kept comfortable and safe throughout the procedure.